tsps40642/Data_Visualization_Workbook_Power_BI/README.md

 # Data_Visualization_Workbook_Power_BI

 This is a notebook for data visualization on Microsoft Power BI.
-Below are several steps for analysis.
+Below are demonstrations for some steps using sample dataset from: https://youtu.be/NNSHu0rkew8?si=8oZ76U0zjnjWRCJR

 ## Transform data
 1. Table view mode -> click "Home" -> click "Transform data", "Transform data", this open Power Query Editor